jeeb/avisynth/distrib/docs/english/source/avisynthdoc/script_ref/script_ref_arrays.rst

 Example:

-    1,2,3 will be detected as [1,2,3] (compatibility)
+    1,2,3 will be detected as [1,2,3] (compatibility: Avisynth collects arrays from comma separated function values, when such function signature is found)

     1 will be detected as [1] (compatibility)

     (nothing) will be detected as [], but marked in order to override it later directly by name

-Following the rule:
+Consequences:

-    Passing there a direct script array [1,2,3] will be detected as [[1,2,3]], because unnamed and untyped parameters are put together into an array, which has the size of the list.
+    Passing a direct script array [1,2,3] will be detected as [[1,2,3]], because unnamed and untyped parameters are put together into an array, which has the size (number of elements) of the list.
 This is a list of 1 element which happens to be an array.
     Avisynth cannot 'guess' whether we want to define a single array directly or this array is the only one part of the list.
     [1,2,3] or [ [1,2,3] ]

 Syntax hint:

 When someone would like to pass a directly specified array (e.g. [1,2,3] instead of 1,2,3) to a .+ or .* parameter the parameter must be passed by name!
+Or better: instead of "array of anything" use the val (function signature ".") type.
+It will acceopt any type, including arrays.
+Then you can check inside your function with IsArray() and ArraySize() if it is really an array.

-Because of the existing avisynth syntax rule: arguments given as unnamed in the place of an array-of-anything parameter are considered to be list elements from which Avisynth creates an array
+Because of the existing AviSynth syntax rule: arguments given as unnamed in the place of an array-of-anything parameter are considered to be list elements from which Avisynth creates an array

 ::